FragnaroK/WhatsappBot_V1/README.md

 This UI is very simple and it doesn't require a complex explanation, if you have any doubt/issue or may be ideas to improve it, do not hesitate to send me an email or report it.

+When you start "main.exe" it should open three two windows:

+ - A console (it should show an awesome presentation).
+ - The UI window (after 2s it should load the saved data if exists).
+	- Once you click on "Start Bot", it should open a new window with whatsapp web (sometimes it takes a few seconds) and then it will inject the bot code.
+	- When you Log In with your account, the bot will detect the input of the chat and start the program.

 > The UI will start with default data just as example, to load your saved data just click on `Load Data`.
+Just make sure to put your custom data into ./src/config

 _Home Tab_
 ![Home Tab](./images/WPP_BOT--home.jpeg)